Posted on Monday 20 January 2020

 Decide on a specific amount to transfer every week or every month, and you won’t ever have to worry about whether you are contributing to your emergency fund.
 It’s the perfect “set it and forget it” way to save money.

-While there are plenty of ways to spend less, you can’t avoid spending money altogether.
+While there are plenty of ways to spend less (Especially on special occasions like Halloween), you can’t avoid spending money altogether.
 Use that money wisely by taking the change from all of your purchases and sending it to your emergency fund!
 If you pay in cash, you can create a savings jar at home to store any leftover bills or coins.
 Once it’s full, take it to the bank and deposit it into your emergency savings.

 If you tend to use your card more often than cash, there are still some great options for you.
 Check with your local bank to see if they have a program for rounding up purchases from your checking account and sending the change into a savings account.